A554551N/odin-rps/README.md

 ### Get the User's Choice
 - Prompt the user for a choice of "Rock, Paper, or Scissors?" and store the selection in a variable of type string called choice.
+- Convert the choice variable to all uppercase
+- return the choice variable

 ### Play a Round
-- Load a variable called humanChoice with the result of a call to getHumanChoice()
+- Load a variable called humanChoice from the function parameter
-- convert the humanChoice variable to all upper-case letters
-- Load a variable called computerChoice with the result of a call to getComputerChoice()
+- Load a variable called computerChoice from the function parameter
 - Compare humanChoice and computerChoice to determine a winner.
 If they are equal, it is a draw.
 Otherwise, Scissors cut paper, paper covers rock, rock breaks scissors.
-- Increment either playerScore or computerScore by one based on winner of round.
+- return "WIN", "LOSE", or "DRAW" as appropriate

 ### Play a Full Game
 A full game is five rounds.